top of page

 How's the Sheraton?
 On a scale of 1 - 5 I rate it a 3.

-Honestly, the pool is great.
-They are known for the retractable roof over their pool, which is an impressive sight.
-But it was too cold this time of year to swim.
-Still a nice place to look at.
+The pool is great.
+Well known for the retractable roof over their pool, (which is an impressive sight), even when closed as it is too cold this time of year to swim.
+Still a nice place to sit, and many of my coworkers requested pool view for the view.
 The fitness center was awesome.
 My room was nice and clean.
-But I had some issues I can't get passed and doubt I will stay there again.
+But I had some issues I can't get passed and can't say I would stay there again.
 They agreed on my final day to give me a late check out time of 1:30 (adjusted from 12 noon).
 When they knocked on the door at 1:30 I was still in a Zoom call, and they kindly allowed e a few minutes to finish up.

 When I travel one of my top personal requirements is hot water and good water pressure.